 Our auctions are open to the public and admission is free.
 Our professional and friendly team is always available to assist you and will try and make your auction experience as smooth and enjoyable as possible.
 We can assist you with selecting a piece, product information, placing a bid and other aspects associated with the auction.

 We recommend that prospective buyers inspect the goods prior to purchase:

 We suggest that you join our Loyalty Club to receive reminder emails for upcoming auctions in your area.
 Joining our Loyalty Club also enables you to view the price guides (auction estimates) on our website.

-At First State Auctions, we source our jewellery from a number of local and international vendors including: government agencies such as Australian Customs & Border Protection Service, Australian Federal Police, insolvency trustees, manufacturers looking to liquidate stock, importers, gemstone dealers and companies closing down or going bankrupt.
+At First State Auctions, we source our jewellery and watches from local and international vendors including: government agencies such as Australian Customs & Border Protection Service, Australian Federal Police, insolvency trustees, manufacturers looking to liquidate stock, importers, private sellers and companies closing down or going bankrupt.

 You can rest assured that all items you purchase from First State Auctions are genuine.
 First State Auctions is owned and operated by gemologists and diamond graders, and we pride ourselves on ensuring our descriptions are 100% accurate.
 All products submitted for auction are checked by at least two qualified gem experts before being catalogued.
-We ensure all diamonds, gemstones and gold are authentic and graded correctly.
+We ensure all diamonds, gemstones, gold and watches are authentic and graded correctly.

 To assist customers to understand the condition of the items sold, all items have been classified based on the following guide: